Tyrique1512/T4Tech_Analysis/README.md

 •	The MacBook Air, ThinkPad laptop, and Apple iPhone consistently have the highest average sales values.
 While the Apple iPhone boasts a high average order value, it does not perform well in order count or total revenue.

+## Seasonality
+•	Total sales revenue and volume typically experience the strongest growth during the holiday season (November to December) each year.

+•	Following this peak, both metrics see a sharp decline, with a subsequent recovery occurring between July and September.

+•	The most significant drops in sales revenue and volume are observed in February and October each year.